 '''

 ans <- fun1(d, df)

 which is now equivalent to the three cases above, or as

 ans <- fun1(d, df, limit=10)

+which changes one of the defaults.

 '''

 It is important to note that defaults may be arbitrary expressions, even involving other arguments to the same function; they are not restricted to be constants as in our simple example here.